 Chelan County has developed a metals collection yard at both the Dryden and Chelan transfer stations to reduce illegal disposal of scrap metal.
 Scrap metal, appliances and refrigeration units may be disposed at this site for recycling at a reasonable cost.
 In the past, various salvaging companies have offered to crush and haul the material to metal recyclers in the western part of the state; this has been contracted to Schnitzer Steel in Tacoma.
-As of 2017, the market for recyclable metals decreased substantially.
-If this trend continues, it may make the shipment of metal recycling through a contractor less viable which may require higher rates for recycling metal or implementing alternate processes for metal collection and recycling.
+As of 2021, the market for recyclable metals increased substantially.
 At this time, it is a viable avenue for recycling large amounts of metal in Chelan County.